-Study-activity course designed to give the student a deeper understanding, appreciation, and enjoyment of choral music, its practice and performance.
-Open to all students by permission of the instructor.
-Student may take this for six quarters for credit.
-(F. W. SP)
+This study-activity course is designed to give the student a deeper understanding, appreciation, and enjoyment of choral music, its practice and performance.
+This choral class is open to all students in all divisions of the college who wish to continue their interest in part singing (soprano, alto, tenor, bass).
+This course is required of music majors.
+Students may take this course for six quarters for credit.
+(F, W, SP)